HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-12-08-compositional-shrinking.md

-The result is significantly more convenient to use because it means that users will rarely or never have to write their own shrinking functions, and there are fewer posssible places for shrinking and generation to get out of sync.
+The result is significantly more convenient to use because it means that users will rarely or never have to write their own shrinking functions, and there are fewer possible places for shrinking and generation to get out of sync.